Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Face-to-face Model

-The hardest case is when the two interesting points are further than $2\pi/3$ apart.
-Intuitively, in such a case there is always uncertainty as to where the interesting points are located, even when one of them is discovered.
-At the same time, the interesting points, hence the robots, might be already far apart when some or both interesting points are discovered.
+The hardest case is when the two PoI are further than $2\pi/3$ apart.
+Intuitively, in such a case there is always uncertainty as to where the PoI are located, even when one of them is discovered.
+At the same time, the PoI, hence the robots, might be already far apart when some or both PoI are discovered.
 As such, meeting at the center of the disk to exchange information would be time consuming and induces evacuation time exceeding $\beta$.
 Our technical contribution pertains exactly to this case.
 Under some technical conditions, the treasure-finder might need to decide which of the two possible exit-locations to consider next.
 In this case, the treasure-holder follows a trajectory not towards one of the possible locations of the exit, rather a trajectory closer to that of its peer robot aiming for a rendezvous.
 The two trajectories are designed carefully so that the location of the exit is revealed no matter whether the rendezvous is realized or not.